lanshuny-lucas/TitanicPrediction_Lanshun/README.md

 # Titanic Survival Prediction (Advanced Version)

 ## Overview
-This project implements an advanced machine learning pipeline to predict passenger survival on the Titanic dataset (Kaggle competition).
+This project implements an advanced machine learning pipeline to predict passenger survival on the Titanic dataset.
 Compared to a baseline model, the code integrates **extensive feature engineering**, **robust preprocessing**, **multiple model families with hyperparameter optimization**, and **ensemble methods (voting & stacking)**.

 Final experiments produced strong cross-validation performance (best ~0.9776 CV accuracy with Random Forests), though note that CV may be slightly optimistic due to encoding strategy.
 Still, the pipeline is competitive and modular for future improvements.